aayuxh-vim/Mewtion/README.md

 * [x] **Wayland Native Support:** Add native Wayland support using Layer Shell protocols.
 * [ ] **Laptop Accelerometer Support:** Detect and use the laptop's built-in accelerometer when available, eliminating the need for a phone and USB connection.
-* [ ] **Automatic Sensor Fallback:** Automatically switch to the Android companion app when no compatible laptop accelerometer is detected.
-* [ ] **UI:** Add a graphical settings menu to customize dot size, opacity, margins, acceleration sensitivity, and animation behavior.
+* [x] **UI:** Add a graphical settings menu to customize dot size, opacity, margins, acceleration sensitivity, and animation behavior.
 * [ ] **Sensor Calibration:** Add automatic and manual calibration to account for device orientation and sensor bias.
 * [ ] **Sensor Fusion:** Combine accelerometer and gyroscope data for more accurate motion detection and smoother movement.
 * [ ] **BLE Support:** Implement Bluetooth Low Energy as an alternative to the USB connection.